-400 bps to 600 bps before the financial crisis of 2008-2009.
+Figure 3 plots the average LIBOR spread and AISD in DIP loans, and in matched leveraged loans and investment-grade loans, over the period 2002-2019.
+The average spread on DIP facilities in our sample is in the range of 400 bps to 600 bps before the financial crisis of 2008-2009.
 During the crisis, the average spread jumps to above 800 bps and remains high at 700 bps after.
-More importantly, Figure 2 confirms a large and persistent difference in LIBOR spreads and AISD between DIP loans and leveraged loans (as well as between DIP loans and investment-grade loans).
+More importantly, Figure 3 confirms a large and persistent difference in LIBOR spreads and AISD between DIP loans and leveraged loans (as well as between DIP loans and investment-grade loans).
 This difference starts out at about 200-400 bps at the beginning of the sample period (year 2002) and reaches about 400-600 bps with the onset of the financial crisis and thereafter.
 Also interesting, the post-crisis jump in the DIP-loan spreads relative to matched loans is not explained by our evidence on DIP-loan payment defaults, which remains low throughout the entire sample period.
 It does suggest, however, that DIP lenders are skillfully able to structure their loans, manage their borrowers and select investment opportunities to avoid suffering higher levels of loan loss even across adverse economic cycles.

-Furthermore, Figure 3 shows the frequency distribution of LIBOR spreads of DIP loans (Panel A), matched leveraged loans (Panel B), and matched investment-grade loans (Panel C).
+Furthermore, Figure 4 shows the frequency distribution of LIBOR spreads on DIP loans (Panel A), on industry- and size-matched leveraged loans in Dealscan (Panel B), and on industry- and size-matched investment-grade loans in Dealscan (Panel C).
 In Panel A, the mass is centered around 600 bps with a fat right tail reaching 1,800+ bps.
 In Panel B, the mass is centered around 300 bps with much less fat right tail, and in Panel C the mass is centered around 100 bps with a short right tail.
-Notwithstanding our evidence of a near-zero repayment risk, Figure 3 again confirms that DIP-loan spreads are substantially higher than those on the matched leveraged loans (not to say the investment-grade loans).
+Notwithstanding our evidence of a near-zero repayment risk, Figure 4 again confirms that DIP-loan spreads are substantially higher than those on the matched leveraged loans (not to say the investment-grade loans).